sjproctor/rails_challenges/wildlife_tracker/README.md

 ## Super Stretch Challenge
 #### Story: As the consumer of the API, I can submit sighting data along with new animals in 1 api call.
-Hint: Look into accepts_nested_attributes_for (done)
+Hint: Look into accepts_nested_attributes_for
 - Add `accepts_nested_attributes_for :sightings` to *model/animal.rb*
 - Add sightings_attributes to the animal_params method